bcgov/DevEx-Roadmap/_pages/index.md

 {::options parse_block_html="true" /}
 <div class="page-section">

-Code With Us/Paid will be a foundational tool for collaboration on the BCDevExchange between government projects and the tech community.
-An experimental procurement model formerly called ‘Pay for Pull’, Code With Us/Paid offer a monetary reward, or a bounty are new way to attract developers to work on public sector tech projects.
+Code With Us - Paid will be a foundational tool for collaboration on the BCDevExchange between government projects and the tech community.
+An experimental procurement model formerly called ‘Pay for Pull’, Code with Us - Paid offers a monetary reward, or  bounty as a new way to attract developers to work on public sector tech projects.
 We create an issue in GitHub, the popular code sharing platform, and label it with ‘Help Wanted” and a value (e.g. $1000).
 In the issue we will explain what we want done, sparking conversation between government technical staff and developers interested in doing the work.
 Interested developers can do the work and send us their code in GitHub – using a pull request.
 If we accept the code, we pay the developer via PayPal.

 We tested this model and are now making changes based on what we learned from our community feedback.
-These changes include a way to assign the work to one developer, transaction amounts higher than $1000, more payment options than just PayPal, notification of challenges and ways to improve the confidence of government technical contacts responsible for accepting code submissions.
+These changes include a way to assign the work to one developer, transaction amounts higher than $1000, more payment options than just PayPal, notification of challenges and ways to improve the confidence of the government technical contacts responsible for accepting code submissions.
 Track our progress on our [Trello board](https://trello.com/b/HiFIKN0j/devex-challenge-bounty) and tell us what you think.

 </div>